richardazia/python_practice/python_notes.md

 - .clear clears all items
 - .remove removes the first item in a list
 - .pop removes the final element in a list and makes it available.
 It can be used to delete slices.

+# Nested lists
+- you can access items using the name of the list followed by the coordinates of the data you want, down to the character if desired.

+# Logical Operators
+- They allow you to add data from one list to a second.
+For example:
+- It works with strings and integers etc.
+[1,2,3]+[4,5,6]
+- when using 'in' it checks for the entire string, not specific characters or words.

+# Sort, count and reverse
+- We can sort elements in the order we want
+- We can count how often a string or item occurs.
+- we can reverse the order of the data.
+- capital letters are sorted before small letters

+# ID
+- each object has a unique id.

+# == and is
+- == compares the content of two lists
+- 'is' compares the id of two lists

+# Deep copies
+- deep copies allow us to make an independent item from a previous item.
+It will duplicate all the content.
+It can then be modified without affecting the original.